dsc-courses/dsc106-2025-wi/labs/lab04/index.md

 **What to Do:**
 1. Replace your existing function with this new parameter.
+2. Open the browser console to ensure `data` contains the data from your JSON file.
-2. Test it by calling the function with different `headingLevel` values.
+3. Test it by calling the function with different `headingLevel` values.

 **Challenge:**
 - What happens if you pass an invalid `headingLevel` (e.g., a non-heading tag)?